Skip to content

-Understanding how to create a WISP is now a professional necessity.
-The FTC's 2021 Safeguards Rule amendments introduced nine specific technical requirements, and the IRS Criminal Investigation division has stepped up enforcement against preparers who fail to safeguard taxpayer data.
-Federal agencies, state regulators, and even cyber insurance carriers now expect documented proof that you are actively protecting client information.
+A missing or inadequate WISP can trigger enforcement actions, financial penalties, and potential PTIN suspension, which effectively ends your ability to file returns for clients.
+The FTC's 2021 Safeguards Rule amendments added nine specific requirements, and the IRS Criminal Investigation division has increased scrutiny of preparers who fail to safeguard taxpayer data.
+Federal agencies, state regulators, and cyber insurance carriers now expect documented proof that you actively protect client information.
+If you want a running start, our free 2026 WISP template follows the same structure this guide describes.

-WISP Implementation By The Numbers
+WISP Compliance By The Numbers

 IBM Cost of a Data Breach Report 2025

-Understanding the Legal Foundation for Creating a WISP
+The Legal Foundation for Creating a WISP

 Gramm-Leach-Bliley Act (GLBA)